Inverloch (webcomic)

 Inverloch is a series of five fantasy graphic novels authored by Sarah Ellerton drawn in a cel-shaded manga style.
 Inverloch was initially published as a webcomic with new content introduced several pages at a time from 2003 to 2007.
 Three volumes have seen print with the first three volumes currently available from IndyPlanet and with the first two originally published by Seven Seas Entertainment.
-Inverloch received several nominations in the 2005, 2006 and 2007 Web Cartoonist's Choice Awards, winning the Outstanding Fantasy Comic category in 2005.
+Inverloch received several nominations in the 2005, 2006 and 2007 Web Cartoonists' Choice Awards, winning the Outstanding Fantasy Comic category in 2005.
 During its web publication Inverloch was highly rated at both Topwebcomics and buzzComix online comic rating sites.

 The story of Inverloch follows the journey of Acheron and his companions to find the whereabouts of the elf Kayn'dar.
 It was scripted in December 2003, although it was constantly edited and refined throughout its production.